 While there are a number of different circumstances and substances that could contribute to a person developing cancer of the lymphatic system, two that are especially common to railroad work are glyphosate and benzene.
 These substances are respectively present in weed-killing chemicals and in the exhaust from engines that operate on diesel fuel.
 Both are considered probable carcinogens that are correlated with lymphatic cancer.

-Even if other factor, like cigarette smoking, may have contributed to a railroad laborer developing lymphoma, it may still be possible to file a railroad lymphoma lawsuit in Ohio because of the role railroad work probably played in the disease’s development.
+Even if another factor, like cigarette smoking, may have contributed to a railroad laborer developing lymphoma, it may still be possible to file a railroad lymphoma lawsuit in Ohio because of the role railroad work probably played in the disease’s development.
 A qualified attorney could help an individual worker explore the options available in their unique situation.

 Damages Recoverable Through a FELA Claim